Causes of epiglottitis include bacteria, viruses, and fungi, especially among adults.

-- Other types of epiglottitis that are not caused by infection include hot things that may injure the epiglottis.
-Heat damage that results in epiglottitis is also known as thermal epiglottitis.
-Thermal epiglottitis occurs from drinking hot liquids; eating very hot solid foods; or using illicit drugs,for instance inhaling the tips of marijuana cigarettes metal pieces from crack cocaine pipes.
-In these cases the epiglottitis from thermal injury is similar to the illness caused by infection.
+- Other types of epiglottitis are caused by heat damage.
+Thermal epiglottitis occurs from drinking hot liquids; eating very hot solid foods; or using illicit drugs (i.e., inhaling the tips of marijuana cigarettes or metal pieces from crack cocaine pipes).
+In these cases, the epiglottitis from thermal injury is similar to the illness caused by infection.

 - Unusual causes of epiglottitis include brown recluse spider bites to the ear, which may result in swelling, or eating buffalo fish, which may cause an allergic-like reaction and swelling.
 Blunt trauma or something blocking the throat may also lead to epiglottitis.

-When epiglottitis strikes, it usually occurs quickly but may range from just a few hours to a few days.
+When epiglottitis strikes, it usually occurs quickly, from just a few hours to a few days.
 The most common symptoms include sore throat, muffling or changes in the voice, difficulty speaking, fever, difficulty swallowing, fast heart rate, and difficulties in breathing.

-Fever is usually high but may be low at 100.1° F in adults or even slightly lower at 99° F in cases of thermal epiglottitis.
+Fever is usually high in children but may be lower in adults or in cases of thermal epiglottitis.